yaswanth897/Simple-CLI-Banking-Application/README.md

 Here is a brief overview of the code:

+The program begins by presenting the user with a menu of options: login, create an account, or close the program.

+If the user selects "login," they are prompted to enter their username and password.
+If the credentials are valid, the user is greeted by name and presented with a new menu of options: view balance, transfer funds, withdraw funds, or logout.

+If the user selects "create an account," they are prompted to enter a new username, password, and initial balance.
+The program then adds this new account to its list of users.

+If the user selects "view balance," they are shown their current balance.

+If the user selects "transfer funds," they are prompted to enter the username of the person they wish to transfer funds to, as well as the amount they wish to transfer.
+The program then updates the account balances accordingly.

+If the user selects "withdraw funds," they are prompted to enter the amount they wish to withdraw.
+If the amount is within the allowed range (between $100 and $20,000), the program deducts the amount from the user's account balance.

+If the user selects "logout," they are logged out of the system and returned to the original menu.

+The program uses several arrays to store user data, including usernames, passwords, and account balances.
+It also includes methods for each of the program's main functions, as well as some helper methods for error checking and clearing the console.

 usernames, passwords, and amount_in_account are three arrays that store usernames, passwords, and account balances respectively.

 choose() method prints a menu and prompts the user to select an option.
 Based on the selected option, the method calls other methods such as login(), create(), and close().